appliedolap/essbase-version-helper/README.md

-Since this class doesn't exist until 11.1.2, in order to make sure that your program that is packaging with, say, a 9.x Java library doesn't explicitly include this symbol in the execution codepath, you need to perform the import as such:
+Since this class doesn't exist until 11.1.2, in order to make sure that your program that is packaging with, say, a 9.x Java library doesn't explicitly include this symbol in the execution code path, you need to perform the import as such:

 	import com.essbase.api.datasource.*;